The Bernstein problem for $(X,Y)$-Lipschitz surfaces in three-dimensional sub-Finsler Heisenberg groups: Introduction

+Both equations play an important role in the study of the singular set for $C^1$ surfaces.
+Moreover, the regularity of $\escpr{N,T}/|N_h|$ along the horizontal (characteristic) curves in $S$ is crucial to compute the second variation formula.
+The function $\escpr{N,T}/|N_h|$ appears frequently in the sub-Riemannian theory of hypersurfaces in the Heisenberg groups $\hh^n$.
+For instance, it is the curvature of a length-minimizing geodesic realizing the distance between a hypersurface to a given point \cite{MR4193432}.

 In Section~\ref{sec:second} we compute the second variation formula of the area for \textit{horizontal} vector fields with compact support.
-The equation is formally similar to the one obtained in the sub-Riemannian case.
+The second variation formula, which is formally similar to the one obtained in the sub-Riemannian case, is given by